louisonthorens/trackingFluorophore/README.md

 | ![high signal](data/track_signal1000.gif) | ![low signal](data/track_signal300.gif) |

 *Cyan trail: true path.
 Red circle: tracked position.
-When the particle is bright the two overlap; as the signal drops, the tracked position scatters around the truth.*
+When the particle is bright the two overlap; as the signal drops, the tracked position may be off for some frames.

 ## 1. Simulating the images